mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 serversize=10
 ```

-The service would then have the parameter `weightby=serversize`.
+The service would then have the parameter `weightby=serv_weight`.
 If there are 4
 servers defined in the service (serverA, serverB, serverC and serverD) with the
 serversize set as shown in the table below, the connections would balanced using
 the percentages in this table.